shivanshs9/dcx-endanger-aid/README.md

 For this Project We have created 5 contarcts

-1. Wild.sol
+1. Token_AMA.sol
-2. DonationNFT.sol
+2. SafeSpeciesCardNFT.sol
-3. GuardianshipNFT.sol
+3. GuardLifeNFT.sol
 4. SanctuaryManager.sol
 5. Controller.sol

-# Wild.sol
+# Token_AMA.sol

 In this smart contract we have created an ERC20 token.

-# DonationNFT.sol
+# SafeSpeciesCardNFT.sol

 In This Smart Contract we have created NFT which will be assigned to users when they will donate to a sanctuary

-# GuardianshipNFT.sol
+# GuardLifeNFT.sol

 In This Smart Contract we have created NFT which will be assigned to users when they will adopt an animal from a sanctuary.
 This NFT has a validity period After Which this can not be used and will be removed from users account.